KitchenAid vs Cuisinart – which stand mixer should you buy in 2025?

 It's not every day that you'll find a KitchenAid mixer on sale but you can usually find a good deal around Black Friday on retailers such as Amazon or Macy's.
 The Cuisinart Precision is already more affordable, and we have noticed that it will also go on sale more often throughout the year.

-Budget-wise, the Cuisinart Precision is cheaper than the KitchenAid Artisan by about 50%, and while we found that making cake was trickier, it did perform a little better with bread.
+Buy the Cuisinart Precision if you value affordability and high-power performance.
+The Cuisinart is cheaper than the KitchenAid Artisan by about 50%, and while we found that making cake was slightly trickier, it did perform better with bread.
 For the money, it's the better value choice.

 Sign up to the Homes & Gardens newsletter